Arkanosis/tifoto/README.md

 ## Usage

-Run `tifoto <all photos to resize>` in a terminal or use the “Resize photos using tifoto” action in Dolphin's context menu.
+Run `tifoto <all photos and videos to resize>` in a terminal or use the “Resize photos and videos using tifoto” action in Dolphin's context menu.

 ![Dolphin menu preview](https://raw.githubusercontent.com/Arkanosis/tifoto/master/screenshots/menu.png)